alcortesm/mazegame/doc/design.md

 MazeGame is a tiny roguelike game for teaching Java.

-Its desing is strongly influenced by the current curriculum of the course I have been teaching in the past 3 years, this means you will find:
+Its desing is strongly influenced by the current curriculum of the course I have been teaching in the past 3 years at UC3M.
+This means you will find:

 - Questionable desing decissions.
 - Inefficiencies.